ygordon/dragn_hunter/README.md

-dec_col | name of the Dec column in the radio catalogue file (assumed to be in decimal degrees) Speak_col | name of the peak flux column in the radio catalogue file Stot_col | name of the total flux column in the radio catalogue file maj_col | name of the major axis size column in the radio catalogue file min_col | name of the minor axis size column in the radio catalogue file pa_col | name of the position angle column in the radio catalogue file (assumed to be degrees)
+dec_col | name of the Dec column in the radio catalogue file (assumed to be in decimal degrees) Speak_col | name of the peak flux column in the radio catalogue file Stot_col | name of the total flux column in the radio catalogue file Stot_err_col | name of the total flux uncertainty column in the radio catalogue file maj_col | name of the major axis size column in the radio catalogue file min_col | name of the minor axis size column in the radio catalogue file pa_col | name of the position angle column in the radio catalogue file (assumed to be degrees)